Jean Arnault: Career

+Afghanistan and the Middle East

 In March 2021, Secretary General António Guterres brought Arnault back to Afghanistan as Personal Envoy on Afghanistan and Regional Issues to support UNAMA, Special Representative of the Secretary General Deborah Lyons, and the negotiations and implementation of any agreements between the Taliban and Afghanistan.
+In March 2026, Guterres appointed Arnault to be his Personal Envoy to lead United Nations efforts on the conflict in the Middle East and its consequences.
+Later that year, Arnault was appointed as interim United Nations Special Coordinator for Lebanon.

 Other activities

 In 2001, Arnault was a visiting fellow at the Centre for International Studies at Princeton University where he focused on lessons for mediators from peace processes in the 90s.
 See "Good Agreement, Bad Agreement? an Implementation Perspective, 2001".

 From 2011 to 2013 Arnault was Professor of Practice at the Paris School of International Affairs Sciences Po Paris, where he taught International Mediation, and the Settlement of Civil Wars.

 He is a non-resident Senior Fellow at the Center on International Cooperation (CIC) of New York University and a member of the Council of the University for Peace headquartered in Costa Rica.